OfficeDev/office-js-docs-pr/docs/outlook/debug-autolaunch.md

 # Debug your event-based or spam-reporting Outlook add-in

-This article discusses the key debugging stages to enable and set breakpoints in your code as you implement [event-based activation](autolaunch.md) or [integrated spam reporting (preview)](spam-reporting.md) in your add-in.
+This article discusses the key debugging stages to enable and set breakpoints in your code as you implement [event-based activation](autolaunch.md) or [integrated spam reporting](spam-reporting.md) in your add-in.
 Before you proceed, we recommend reviewing the [troubleshooting guide](troubleshoot-event-based-and-spam-reporting-add-ins.md) for additional steps on how to resolve development errors.

 To begin debugging, select the tab for your applicable client.